We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Avoid eye strain.

-If circles or bags bother you to the point where you can’t stop thinking about them or they’re a source of depression or anxiety, talk to your dermatologist about what can be done.
+If circles or bags bother you to the point that you can’t stop thinking about them or they contribute to feelings of depression or anxiety, it could be worth asking a dermatologist about other treatment options.

-But your classmates, officemates, or the person in line next to you at the coffee shop likely won’t even notice.
+But classmates, coworkers, and the person in line next to you at the coffee shop probably won’t even notice.

-Ultimately, don’t be afraid to skip the concealer and rock raccoon chic!
+Ultimately, don’t be afraid to skip the concealer and rock your under-eyes.

 Jennifer Chesak is a Nashville-based freelance book editor and writing instructor.
 She’s also an adventure travel, fitness, and health writer for several national publications.
 She earned her Master of Science in journalism from Northwestern’s Medill and is working on her first fiction novel, set in her native state of North Dakota.